bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ## Access as Scientific Python data structures

-Tiled can download data directly into scientific Python data structure, such as **numpy**, **pandas**, and **xarray**.
+Tiled can download data directly into scientific Python data structures, such as **numpy**, **pandas**, and **xarray**.
 _This is how we encourage Python users to use Tiled for analysis._
 It has several advantages:

 - No need to name or organize files.
-- No need to wait for disk: load the data straight from the network into your data analsysis.
+- No need to wait for disk: load the data straight from the network into your data analysis.
 (Disks are often the slowest things we deal with in computing.)

 ```{code-cell} ipython3